liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 Unfortunately, JavaScript programmers, CSS developers, and graphic designers sometimes have very different angles on the same things.

-With the following terms I tried to find (and name) common grounds.
+With the following terms I try to find (and name) common grounds.
 This terminology is largely based on existing systems like `OOCSS <https://github.com/stubbornella/oocss/wiki>`_, `SMACSS <http://smacss.com>`_ and